project-flotta/flotta-operator/docs/user-guide/autoupdate.md

 Auto update containers according to their auto-update policy.

 Auto-update looks up containers with a specified `io.containers.autoupdate` label.
 This label is set by the `flotta-operator`.
-Flotta-operator looks up labels on `EdgeDeployments` CR prefixed by `podman/` string.
+Flotta-operator looks up labels on `EdgeWorkloads` CR prefixed by `podman/` string.
 If such label is found it's propageted to the podman pod and containers.

 If  the  label  is  present  and set to registry, Podman reaches out to the corresponding registry to check if the image has been updated.
 The label image is an alternative to registry maintained for